akuaagyeiwaa/Ethiopia-Unbound.html/README.md

 <p>“I no get mach.
 Sar!
 Railway no buy me mach, Sar! </p>

 <p>The Inspector made as if he would knock the collector down, but thought better of the matter, and, snatching a borrowed match box, quickly tried to light the lamp.
-Puff ! went out the light. " </p>
+Puff! went out the light. </p>

 <p>Try again, Sir,” suggested <span class="personal-name-1">Kwamankra</span> dryly.
 “There may be a drop of water in the oil.”
 Puff! went out the light the second time.
 “Try again! try again!” came from all sides.
 “Shall I get out and buy you some paraffin, Mr. Inspector?
 You know this is perfectly disgraceful.
 Thirteen shillings for thirty-nine miles and no oil,” said Tandor-Kuma.</p>